slchangtw/thesis_jacobs/README.md

 <img src="data/output/acc_summary.png"  width="400"/>

-SHAP was employed in thus studyto account for how the model made the predictions.
+SHAP was employed in thus study to account for how the model made the predictions.
 As noted previously, images of apple red yellow 1 were mostly misclassified into apple  golden 1.
 The reason for the errors could be attributed to the yellow area.
-The figure below displays that theyellow area contributed positive probabilities to the class apple golden 1, while thered part in the image of fruit decreased the probability.
-Furthermore, the larger theyellow area was, the more red regions the image had.
+The figure below displays that the yellow area contributed positive probabilities to the class apple golden 1, while the red part in the image of fruit decreased the probability.
+Furthermore, the larger the yellow area was, the more red regions the image had.

 <img src="data/output/shap.jpg" width="400"/>